 The well-landscaped eastern face of the hummock is a sign of the highway department's frustration with nature.
 After losing sections of River Road into the Gap nearly every year, the state finally decided to hasten erosion a bit.
 Cutting the slope back to a lower angle of repose also caused a few more rocks to drop into the river, narrowing it in sections and forming more good eddies on river right.

-You can easily be drawn into the Gap unprepared, so stay close to either shore as you run the shallows above it.
+There is a takeout on the right side as you approach Zoar Gap, but it is several hundred yards upstream of the rapid, so you have to be aware to stay to the right well above the rapid to avoid being drawn into the Gap.
 There is a medium-sized eddy on river left above the Gap and a few small ones on river right.
-There is also a crude landing area well above the Gap on river right that is the easiest and safest point to scout from.
 Many parties scout or portage the Gap, not because of its difficulty per se, but because it is at least a grade harder than anything else on this section.
-Boaters capable of paddling Class II should think twice before attempting the Gap.
+Even boaters capable of paddling Class II should think twice before attempting the Gap.
 Zoar Gap can be scouted from either side of the river, but if you choose river left, be aware that the railroad tracks are in use and that you may be trespassing on railroad property.

 As the river forms a pool at the base of the main rapid, a surfing wave, accessible from eddies on both sides, spans the river.
 The river right eddy also provides a good rescue spot or a resting place just below the drop.
-Following this eddy the river drops again through a maze of boulders where several U.S. Team slalom racers have trained in the past, and where the 1993 National Slalom Championships were held.
+Following this eddy the river drops again through a maze of boulders.

 There are several good take-outs below the Gap.
 A trail leads up the slope on river left about 100 feet upstream of the bridge.
 Around the bend below the bridge a trail leads up to the power company picnic area.

 You can continue a run below the Gap for as much as 12 more miles.
 Several more class II rapids and some swimming holes are found in this section.
-There are many take-outs along the way, but be careful to respect private property - below the Gap river frontage belongs mostly to individuals who appreciate being asked before finding boaters tromping across their fields.
+There are many take-outs along the way, but be careful to respect private property; below the Gap river frontage belongs mostly to individuals.

-Water level information for this section can be obtained on the Deerfield River information phone (800-452-1737).
-Select Fife Brook Dam from the menu options.
-The next day's release level is available after 5 pm each day.
-It takes the water about 2 hours to reach Zoar Gap from the dam.
-A schedule of release dates for each season can be obtained by calling a local outfitter.
+Water level information for this section can be obtained at http://www.h2oline.com/default.aspx?pg=si&op=255123.
+The next day's release level is available after 5 p.m. each day.
+It takes the water about two hours to reach Zoar Gap from the dam.
+A schedule of release dates for each season is on the water line website as well.